moka-guys/mokabed/Bedmaker/Pan5294/Pan5294_exomedepth_logfile.md

 # Remove chr prefix
 bedfiles made by refgene.py had a 'chr' prefix and bedmaker bedfiles didn't.
 'Chr' prefix removed using VScode

+# Check for duplicated regions
+A few genes have multiple transcripts requested, this has resulted in duplicated regions in the bedfiles.

+Bedtools merge will be used to remove overlapping regions.

+First combine Pan5294_VCP3_CP205_exomeDepth.bed and Pan5294_nonMANEnonR_exomeDepth.bed
+NOTE: Pan5294_VCP1_VCP2_exomeDepth.bed wasn't combined as we didn't want to merge the 5UTR regions.

+cat Pan5294_nonMANEnonR_exomeDepth.bed >> Pan5294_VCP3_CP205_exomeDepth.bed